The King of Fighters XIV: Release

-To promote The King of Fighters XIV in Japan, SNK released arcade games containing 36 playable characters.
+To promote The King of Fighters XIV in Japan, SNK released an arcade game build containing 36 playable characters.
 On July 13, 2016, SNK announced "The King of Fighters XIV World Premiere Tour".
-Staff would visit other countries to let fans play the release build with 48 characters from the game.
+The development team would visit other countries to let fans play the release build with 48 characters from the game.
 The demo was available from July 15 to August 21, 2016.
 They were used to balance the cast based on feedback.
 SNK released The King of Fighters XIV in Japan and through Atlus USA in North America; Deep Silver published it in Europe.
 Demos of the game were shown in Japan, Korea, the United States and other countries.

 In the Americas, some copies of the game were shipped earlier than the official release date and SNK asked players not to spoil the game.
 Kyo Kusanagi's classic high-school outfit appeared as a pre-order bonus and downloadable content, while Iori Yagami's classic outfit appeared as a pre-order bonus for the Chinese version and was later released as DLC worldwide.
 A new design of "Nightmare Geese" also appeared as DLC.
 In Japan, SNK sold the game with an artbook.
 Atlus USA announced its limited edition of the game would include a three-CD soundtrack and an artbook.

 Shortly after its debut, SNK released a patch to fix problems with the game's online mode.
 That November, SNK announced another patch that boosted the game's visuals.
 This free patch became available on January 11, 2017, along with alternative colors for the characters.
 Athena Asamiya's The King of Fighters '98 outfit was also available as DLC later that month; Kula Diamond was given a sundress outfit in April.